WEC-Sim/WEC-Sim/docs/_include/mooring.rst

     :align: center

-* **WEC-Sim Input File**: In the ``wecSimInputFile.m`` file, the user needs to initiate the mooring class and define the number of mooring lines.
+* **WEC-Sim Input File**: In the ``wecSimInputFile.m`` file, the user needs to initiate the mooring class and MoorDyn and define the number of mooring lines.

 .. _WECSimInputMoorDyn: